 Some applicants may be asked to update their academic course information in the Cal State Apply Application to be considered for admission:

-- For Spring admission: Transfer coursework may be updated in September so that Summer grades can be included.
+- For Spring admission: Transfer coursework must be updated in September so that Summer grades can be included.

 STEP 4: Submit official transcripts or other documents

-International students not attending U.S. schools will be required to submit official academic records (with the institution's grading scale) to be considered for admission.
+- International students not attending U.S. schools will be required to submit official academic records (with the institution's grading scale) to be considered for admission.
 For a timely decision, please send your official college/university transcript(s) as soon as the requested term’s grade are posted, or within 2 weeks of submitting your application, whichever is later.
-For Fall 2019 admission, transcripts must include grades through the Fall 2018 term.
-For Spring admission, transcripts must include grades through the preceeding summer term.
+For Fall 2021 admission eligibility review, transcripts must include grades through the Fall 2020 term.
+For Spring admission, transcripts must include grades through the preceding summer term.